 - Full or provisional admission to the two year LLM program with the minimum grade point average of 3.2 or very good (gayed gidan)

 - Financial need

 The fellowship is awarded for one semester subject to renewal for up to two years

 By accepting this externally funded fellowship, the fellowship recipient agrees to respond to any reporting requests received from AUC by the deadlines communicated to the awarded fellow.
 This may include a request for photos or academic progress information to be used for reporting purposes, or attendance of fellowship events including any meetings or events with donors as requested by the relevant university entities.

-April 15 for the Fall semester and November 1 for the Spring semester
+Deadline: January 15 for the fall semester and October 17 for the spring semester.